xit-vcs/haxy/README.md

 ## How to fire this puppy up and get 'er done

 To build, install zig 0.16.0 and do `zig build` and you'll find the binary at `zig-out/bin/haxy`.
 On a production server you would run this binary with the `serve` subcommand.
+To run it in local mode, just run it with no subcommand in any git repo.

 The easiest way to try Haxy out is like this: